What you will study

 Part four explores the social welfare-crime control relationships through a focus on community.
 It examines the contradictions of the appeal of community in terms of its identification both as a site of social ‘good’, care and stability and as a source of social problems, exclusion and order.
 It considers the difficulties of defining what community means; looks at the ways in which community has become a central feature of both social welfare and crime control policies; and examines a range of debates around social regulation and social capital, and issues of community safety, ‘disorder’ and mobilisations.

-Review and revision
+Part Five: Review and revision

-Part five returns to the online video used in part one of the module and uses additional material to revisit the key module concepts, themes and questions.
+The final part returns to the online video used in part one of the module and uses additional material to revisit the key module concepts, themes and questions.
 There is also revision guidance tailored to support students through their preparation for the end-of-module exam.

 Across each of the five study units you will learn about evidence, social science argument and policy – and the relationship between them.
 This involves a focus on different forms and sources of evidence, the ways in which different kinds of evidence are mobilised in the policy-making process and in social science debates about those policies.
 You will use evidence to explore the questions raised in the module and will think about the part that evidence plays in the policy-making processes.
 You will be encouraged to apply their learning to the analysis of non-module situations and examples.